Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Virginia Tech Stats and Trends

-- So far this season Virginia Tech has two wins against the spread.
+- Virginia Tech has covered the spread on two occasions this year.

-- The Hokies have been underdogs by 4 points or more once this year and covered the spread.
+- This season, the Hokies won ATS in their only game as an underdog of 5 points or more.

-- Virginia Tech's games this year have hit the over on one of five set point totals (20%).
+- Virginia Tech's games this season have hit the over on one of five set point totals (20%).

 - Virginia Tech is 1-1 against the spread and 1-1 overall in games when it puts up more than 22.6 points.